diekmann/wasm-fizzbuzz/rust/README.md

 Well, reverting to the old `int_to_ascii` function and keeping `lto` on, the binary size would even go down to 319 bytes.

 All config options somebody set at some point in time for some reason are outdated!
 Question everything!

+---

+Looks like we developed a small and working FizzBuzz implementation from scratch.
+Thanks for following along :blush: